Divine providence in Judaism: Divine unity in Hasidism

 This mystical interpretation of particular Divine Providence is part of the wider Hasidic interpretation of God's Unity.
 The second section of the Hasidic text the Tanya by Schneur Zalman of Liadi (Shaar Hayichud Vehaemunah-Gate of Unity and Faith), brings the mystical panentheism of the Baal Shem Tov into philosophical explanation.
-It explains the Hasidic interpretation of God's Unity in the first two lines of the Shema, based upon their interpretation in kabbalah.
-The emphasis on divine omnipresence and immanence lies behind Hasidic joy and deveikut, and its stress on transforming the material into spiritual worship.
-In this internalisation of kabbalistic ideas, the Hasidic follower seeks to reveal the unity of hidden divinity in all activities of life.
-Nachman of Breslov teaches that big part of choices needs faith or, in other words, good relations are supported by faith.
+It explains the Hasidic interpretation of God's Unity in the first two lines of the Shema, based on their kabbalistic interpretation.
+The emphasis on divine omnipresence and immanence lies behind Hasidic joy and devekut, and its stress on transforming the material into spiritual worship.
+In this internalization of kabbalistic ideas, the Hasidic follower seeks to reveal the unity of hidden divinity in all activities of life.
+Nachman of Breslov teaches that a big part of choices needs faith, or, in other words, good relations are supported by faith.